 A power of attorney is a legal document that gives a single party executive control over aspects of an estate, as determined by the estate owner.
 These may be wide-ranging executive powers or limited to specific aspects.
-All powers of attorney terminate upon the death of the estate owner and may terminate upon owner’s incapacitation.
+All powers of attorney terminate upon the death of the estate owner and most will also terminate upon the owner’s incapacitation.

-If a power of attorney is designed as a back-up decision-maker in the event of an estate owner’s incapacitation, this is called a durable power of attorney.
+A durable power of attorney does not terminate upon the owner’s incapacitation but rather is designed as a back-up decision-maker in the event of an estate owner’s incapacitation.
 Durable powers of attorney should be updated frequently to remain in compliance with any requirements from a bank or financial institution.

 Advance Directives and Health Care Documents